Presiding bishop: Other Lutheran churches

 The Evangelical Lutheran Church in Canada (ELCIC), a mainline Lutheran body similar to the ELCA, uses the term "national bishop" for a similar position.
 Most other Lutheran churches in North America, especially the Confessional Lutheran bodies use a congregationalist structure and call their national leaders "president."
-The Lutheran Churches of Sweden, Finland, Estonia, and Latvia all use the term Archbishop.
+The Lutheran Churches of Sweden, Finland, Estonia, Latvia, and Nigeria all use the term Archbishop.

 Anglican

 In the Anglican Communion (the worldwide family of independent churches following the tradition of the Church of England), several churches' primates are called Presiding Bishop.
 Among them are the Anglican Episcopal Church of Brazil, the Anglican Church of South America and the Episcopal Church (United States); the primate of Episcopal Church in Jerusalem and the Middle East is called "president bishop".

 Episcopal Church in the United States

 In the Episcopal Church in the United States of America, the Presiding Bishop is the chief pastor and primate of the national church and its nine ecclesiastical provinces.
 The Presiding Bishop is charged with responsibility for leadership in initiating, developing, and articulating policy and strategy, overseeing the administration of the national church staff, and speaking for the church on issues of concern and interest.
-He or she is the president of the House of Bishops and is elected by the church's General Convention to serve a non designated term.
+They are the president of the House of Bishops and is elected by the church's General Convention to serve a nine-year term.
 The correct clerical style for the Presiding Bishop is "The Most Reverend".

 The role and importance of the office has grown over time.
 Originally, the Presiding Bishop was simply the senior diocesan bishop who presided over the House of Bishops.
-In 1919, the office was transformed into an elected one, and in the 1940s the decision was made that the Presiding Bishop should resign any other jurisdictions for which he or she might have pastoral responsibility.
+In 1919, the office was transformed into an elected one, and in the 1940s the decision was made that the Presiding Bishop should resign any other jurisdictions for which they might have pastoral responsibility.
 In this respect, the office is different from that of many archbishops found in other churches in the Anglican Communion which have diocesan responsibilities in addition to overseeing a national church.
-In the 1970s, the Presiding Bishop was given authority to enter dioceses for sacramental and preaching ministry, consulting with bishops, and related purposes.
-The Presiding Bishop was given the title of primate in 1982.
+In the 1970s, the presiding bishop was given authority to enter dioceses for sacramental and preaching ministry, consulting with bishops, and related purposes.
+The presiding bishop was given the title of primate in 1982.
+As of November 2024, Sean W. Rowe holds the position.

-Presently, Michael Bruce Curry holds the position.
-Elected in 2015, he is the first African American to hold the position.